nguyenphucbao68/wnc/hw/w2/readme.md

 }
 ```

-Now, we need to create a file to use function `swaggerAutogen` provided by module `swagger-autogen` to write JSDoc to output file.
+Now, we need to create a js file `swagger_autogen.js` to execute function `swaggerAutogen` provided by module `swagger-autogen` to write JSDoc to output file.

 ```js
 import swaggerAutogen from "swagger-autogen";